 Hopefully, by now, you are starting to sense why having a public speaking weakness could be what we’re setting you up for here.

-Why you should answer with: Public Speaking Weakness
+Why you should answer with the Public Speaking Weakness

 The amount of public speaking that an individual is required to do is highly correlated to their position.
 If you were to be in a financial analyst position, there would be rarely any public speaking required of you, and hence it’s fairly safe to say you have a public speaking weakness.